 Operating on a consignment basis, the Community Tables are an exception to the farmers’ market direct sales model.
 Other market rules still apply, and the products tend to be grown very close to the market sites.
 The Community Tables add to the diversity of the markets.

 Many customers say they enjoy the serendipity of finding unusual crops, like paw paws, at the ever-changing Community Table.
 For growers, the Community Tables are a cost-effective way to sell small quantities that would not be enough to justify stall fees and membership.
 At 25 percent of gross sales, the risk is extremely low.
 There is less paperwork and scheduling, and growers are free to do other things during the market.
 Community Table operators enjoy helping other growers learn direct marketing.
 They provide practical tips on marketing techniques such as signs, display and pricing.

-We have a quick online application for consigners.
+We have a quickfor consigners.
 (Don’t do our full vendor application if you just want to consign.)

 If you fill out the form, we’ll notify the appropriate Community Table operators.
-For questions, please use the Contact Us page.
+For questions, please use thepage.

-Download the check in/check out form for Community Tables in two formats: consignment_short or one per sheet.
-Print your very own Community Table labels with plenty of room to identify your farm or garden and its city of origin, plus the product name and its price.
+Download our check-in/check-out form.
+You can choose from two layouts: the Consignment Half Sheet (Word or PDF) if you’re selling five or fewer items, or the Consignment Full Sheet (Word or PDF) for more items.
+Print your very own Community Tables product labels (PDF) with plenty of room to identify your farm or garden and its city of origin, plus the product name and its price.